sap-tutorials/Tutorials/tutorials/webide-api-hub/webide-api-hub.md

 ![SAP API Business Hub in the service Catalog](6.png)

 A list of APIs will populate in the table.
-You can filter down the APIs by either selecting an API Package from the dropdown or by entering a search term in the search box. **In the search box, type _employee_** to find the services available for employee information.
+You can filter down the APIs by either selecting an API Package from the drop-down or by entering a search term in the search box. **In the search box, type _employee_** to find the services available for employee information.
 Select the **Employee Entity Type** service from the list.

 ![Services search on Data Connection page of wizard](6b.png)